-Learn the history of Second Saturday in Sacramento, a monthly art walk occurring in the evenings on the second Saturday of each month.
+Second Saturday in Sacramento is a monthly art walk occurring in the evenings on the second Saturday of each month.

-This monthly art celebration includes music, gaskets receptions, adult refreshments, open artist studios, and special events at Sacramento-area restaurants and businesses.
+This monthly art celebration includes music, gallery receptions, adult refreshments, open artist studios, and special events at Sacramento-area restaurants and businesses.

 Join us at Archival Gallery every Second Saturday from 5-8PM for a public reception.
 Enjoy art, refreshments, and meet the featured artists each month.

 The History of Second Saturday